America Says: Production

 The series premiered on June 18, 2018.
 On August 14, 2018, Game Show Network renewed America Says for a 96-episode second season, which premiered on November 26, 2018.

 On April 5, 2019, media reports stated that America Says had been renewed for a 160-episode third season, which premiered on July 22, 2019.
 On June 12, 2019, GSN and Sony Pictures Entertainment announced that the show would be launched in syndication for the 2019-20 television season.
 Sony elected not to bring the series back to syndication for the 2020-21 television season.

-On March 9, 2020, Game Show Network renewed America Says for a fourth season, but production was delayed due to the COVID-19 pandemic.
+On March 9, 2020, Game Show Network renewed America Says for a 90-epiosode fourth season, but production was delayed due to the COVID-19 pandemic.
 The season premiered on May 31, 2021.

-On March 14, 2022, Game Show Network renewed America Says for a fifth season, which premiered on April 25, 2022.
+On March 14, 2022, Game Show Network renewed America Says for a 130-episode fifth season, which premiered on April 25, 2022.
+The final episode aired December 16, 2022.

 Reception

 Angela Henderson-Bentley of The Herald-Dispatch praised Higgins' performance as host, writing that he "is just as adept at hosting as he is at providing classic sitcom moments."
 Higgins was nominated for Outstanding Game Show Host at the 46th Daytime Emmy Awards.

 America Says raised Game Show Network's ratings by 26% over its time slot lead-in, and raised its ratings for women aged 25–54 by more than 40%.